-• Subjects with lesion in the hippocampus are capable of short-term memory for seconds up to a minute or two, although their ability to establish memories lasting longer than a few minutes is either completely or almost completely abolished.
-This phenomenon, called anterograde amnesia.
+- Subjects with lesion in the hippocampus are capable of short-term memory for seconds up to a minute or two, although their ability to establish memories lasting longer than a few minutes is either completely or almost completely abolished. - o This phenomenon, called anterograde amnesia. - o Memory consolidation. - When the short term memory is converted into the long term memory

-• Memory consolidation.
+Amygdala

+Olfaction
-- Olfaction - The amygdala receives neuronal signals from all portions of the limbic cortex, as well as from the neocortex of the temporal, parietal, and occipital lobes-especially from the auditory and visual association areas.

-• Because of these multiple connections, the amygdala has been called the "window" through which the limbic system sees the place of the person in the world.

-In turn, the amygdala transmits signals (1) back into these same cortical areas, (2) into the hippocampus, (3) into the septum, (4) into the thalamus, and (5) especially into the hypothalamus.

-• In general, stimulation in the amygdala can cause almost all the same effects as those elicited by direct stimulation of the hypothalamus, plus other effects.

-- can also cause:

-- Several types of involuntary movement.

-- Sexual activities.

-- Stimulation of certain amygdaloid nuclei can also cause a pattern of rage and punishment.
-Stimulation of other amygdaloid nuclei can give reactions of reward and pleasure.

-• the amygdala is believed to make the person's behavioral response appropriate for each occasion.
+- The amygdala receives neuronal signals from all portions of the limbic cortex, as well as from the neocortex of the temporal, parietal, and occipital lobes-especially from the auditory and visual association areas. - Because of these multiple connections, the amygdala has been called the "window" through which the limbic system sees the place of the person in the world. - o In turn, the amygdala transmits signals (1) back into these same cortical areas, (2) into the hippocampus, (3) into the septum, (4) into the thalamus, and (5) especially into the hypothalamus - In general, stimulation in the amygdala can cause almost all the same effects as those elicited by direct stimulation of the hypothalamus, plus other effects. - o can also cause: - Several types of involuntary movement. - Sexual activities. - Stimulation of certain amygdaloid nuclei can also cause a pattern of rage and punishment. - Stimulation of other amygdaloid nuclei can give reactions of reward and pleasure. - the amygdala is believed to make the person's behavioral response appropriate for each occasion.